 Journal indexes gather citations and this helps researchers in locating articles they are looking for.
 In fact, researchers would be able to search through a large database of citation information.
-Using computer algorithm, journal indexes usually automate the process.
+Using computer algorithms, journal indexes usually automate the process.
 These algorithms can determine data such as the language of the article, the keywords, and the full text of the article.
 Plus, researchers who are interested in specific research topics can find your work easily because they do not need to subscribe to all relevant journals.

 Things you should know about DRJI scores

-There is an ongoing debate among scholars and journal publishers over the question whether indexing and abstracting services bring prestige to the journal.
+There is an ongoing debate among scholars and journal publishers over the question of whether indexing and abstracting services bring prestige to the journal.
 Indexing can increase the number of citations of a journal article.
-The higher number of citations can increase the impact factor and the score in Thomson Reuters Journal Citation Reports (JCR).
+A higher number of citations can increase the impact factor and the score in Thomson Reuters Journal Citation Reports (JCR).
 The journal’s reputation is recognized in JCR.

 Citations are important but what about indexing services, are they important too?
 The introduction of journal quality methods such as the Directory of Research Journal Indexing (DRJI) has given more importance to journal indexing.

-Authors who are interested in publishing in high-prestige journals evaluate the reputation of the journal by looking in the statistics such as DRJI.
+Authors who are interested in publishing in high-prestige journals evaluate the reputation of the journal by looking at the statistics such as DRJI.
 Some journals publish plagiarized content or questionable scientific journal articles and they usually charge authors a fee for publication.
 Publishing in these “bad science” journals can affect your career and is bad for your CV.

 DRJI calculates a journal scores out of 1,000 based on the following list:

 - Articles published regularly (monthly, quarterly, etc.) – 100 points

 - Percentage of article plagiarism detection – 50 points